 All staff members who demonstrate symptoms of communicable disease and are potentially infectious are required to stay home.
 Our workplace policies ensure that workers and others showing symptoms of COVID-19 are prohibited from the workplace and are asked to self-isolate.

-A person who is around individuals with virus and/or flu like symptoms should:
+A person who is around individuals with the virus and/or flu-like symptoms should:

 - Advise their Manager and Human Resources

 - Maintaining spatial separation of at least 6 feet from the individual.

 - Not to come to work if they believe they have been exposed